Organic Pasture Raised

 Reserved chickens can be frozen for you also if you wish.

-Chickens sell "like hotcakes", so reserve yours promptly!
+Chickens sell "like hotcakes" so reserve yours promptly!

-Please email me or use the contact us form or telephone me
+Please email me or use the contact us form or phone/text me 315-487-4336.

 Thanks for music from www.geneburnett.com